Elango-Sagravia/movie_suggestions/outstatic/content/articles/movies-like-mollys-game.md

 **Where to watch:** [Amazon Prime](https://www.justwatch.com/us/movie/miss-sloane)

 **Summary:** “ Anticipating your opponent’s moves and devising counter-measures.
 I was hired to win,” says Elizabeth Sloane, the titular character of this movie, played by the brilliant Jessica Chastain.
 A political drama directed by John Madden perfectly screens the world of politics and political power brokers.
 Elizabeth Sloane, who has a moral compass, is led into a gun lobby case where the head of the gun lobby calls her to help convince women to oppose a bill that will impose new regulations on the sale of firearms.
 However, as a person who sees every threat as an opportunity, she latches on and follows through with the case and the dark world behind it.

 Jessica Chastain’s acting prowess ensures that Elizabeth Sloane doesn’t come off as a stereotypical character.
 The movie starts as a lean thriller and transforms into a twist-filled jumble.
 It also features Mark Strong, Allison Pill, and Sam Waterston, among others.
 A political thriller based on personal and professional challenges, this 2016 film centers on power, ambition, and ethical compromise.

 ![Oscar Isaac sits at a poker table in The Card Counter, calmly focused with stacks of chips in front of him in a dimly lit casino room](/images/the-card-counter-oscar-isaac-poker-table-U0MT.png)

-*Oscar Isaac in The Card Counter (2021): Source: IMDb*
+*source-Oscar Isaac in The Card Counter (2021): Source: IMDb*

 **2. The Card Counter:** The 2021 film sets screens similarly to Molly’s Game, a crime thriller that explores card games captured with an interwoven personal narrative.
 It is a movie about a solitary gambler, played by Oscar Isaac, who is haunted by his past and becomes entangled in the vengeful schemes of a young man.

 **Release date:** 2021

 **Director:** Paul Schrader

 **Screenplay:** Paul Schrader

 **Awards:**

 Nominated for Best Film and Best Screenplay at the Venice Film Festival.

 Awarded Best Actor to Oscar Isaac from the Indiana Film Journalists Association.

 **Where to watch:** [Amazon Prime](https://www.justwatch.com/us/movie/the-card-counter)

 **Summary:** The Card Counter plays on Paul Schrader's long inquiry into man's moral responsibility and is themed on guilt, redemption, and retribution.
 It is artfully pleasing and perfectly sounds the voices of human emotions in the dramas of poker games and calculated decisions.
 A movie reaching its peak with a stellar cast, including Tiffany Haddish and Willem Dafoe,

 Oscar Isaac's gripping performance is well captured on the screen as he plays William Tell, a gambler who taught himself how to count cards during an eight-year stint in military prison.
 Critics and reviewers portray Isaac as an army veteran who had become a professional gambler when a chance for a grim rebalancing appears in Paul Schrader’s vehement drama.

 ![](/images/rounders-matt-damon-gretchen-mol-apartment-scene-QzMz.png)

-*Matt Damon and Famke Janssen in Rounders (1998).
+*source-Matt Damon and Famke Janssen in Rounders (1998).
 Source: IMDb*

 **3. Rounders:** A 1998 crime drama and thriller starring Matt Damon as Mike, a young ex-gambler who is forced to return to the underground world of poker when a friend requests his assistance in paying back a loan shark.

 **Release date:** 2021

 **Director:** John Dahl